logo

 Frequently asked questions

-What are some of the essential documents for a SWIFT transfer?
+What are some of the essential documents for a SWIFT money transfer?

 Some essential documents include the sender’s name and address, the recipient’s name, address, SWIFT code, purpose of payment, and transfer amount.